kitten/fluorine/docs/introduction/concepts.md

 }
 ```

-Fluorine allows you to use promises directly in the
+Fluorine will accept this promise directly via the dispatch method
-dispatch method to allow a side effect with a single
+to allow a side effect with a single action:
-action:

 ```js
 dispatcher.dispatch(fetchTodos())